citp/privacy-policy-historical/e/ey/eye/eye.fi.md

-> *The following text is extracted and transformed from the eye.fi privacy policy that was archived on 2012-06-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120614085959id_/http%3A//support.eye.fi/eye-fi-privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the eye.fi privacy policy that was archived on 2012-12-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121228164059id_/http%3A//support.eye.fi/eye-fi-privacy-policy) for the most accurate reproduction.*

 # Eye-Fi Privacy Policy | Eye-Fi Support

-Last Revised August 15, 2011
+Last Revised June 21, 2012

 ## Introduction